thiruselvaa/odcs-converter/tests/README.md

 # Test Organization and Structure

-This document describes the comprehensive test organization structure for the ODCS Excel Generator project, designed for maintainability, clarity, and ease of development.
+This document describes the comprehensive test organization structure for the ODCS Converter project, designed for maintainability, clarity, and ease of development.

 ## 📁 Directory Structure